OF THE ROYAL NAVY AT MAY ISLAND

 The control station was also known as the H.D.A. hut, or the loop room.
 It consisted of three apartments, these being from west to east, an engine room containing two diesel generators, a central monitoring room housing the instruments for operating the indicator loop and asdic devices, and a wireless telegraphy office or radio room, from where radio contact was made with the anti-submarine trawlers on patrol.
 The main radio transmitter was a Marconi TW12 model, and the call sign for May

-Whenever a crossing of the loops was not identified the asdics were manned and the A/S trawlers were alerted.
+Whenever a crossing of the loops was not identified the Asdics were manned and the A/S trawlers were alerted.
 Unlike the indicator loops, they were not manned continuously, and were only brought into operation whenever an unidentified crossing had occurred.

 Throughout the course of the war no enemy submarines or surface craft succeeded in entering the Forth.
 There were, however, frequent false alarms, more often than not caused by local fishermen clandestinely fishing at night, or even large shoals of fish which could cause a “swing” on a loop.